husseinMohamed7/myStockMonitor/README.md

 ---

-⚠️ Disclaimer:
+## ⚠️ Disclaimer:

 The data used in this project reflects my real historical investments on the Egyptian Stock Exchange (EGX).
-However, sensitive fields (e.g., timestamps, quantities) may be adjusted or rounded for privacy.
-This dataset is shared for educational and technical purposes only.
+However, **shared datasets (e.g., `sample_transactions.csv`, `sample_portfolio_holdings.csv`) contain synthetic (mock) data, not real financial figures, to protect privacy.** These datasets are shared for educational and technical purposes only, demonstrating the structure and type of data processed by the project.